-TOB Proposals so that it can present a joint TOB proposal (as further discussed in Section 5.5.4) in this proceeding within 270 days after the issuance of this decision.
+5.5.2.
+Southern California Edison Company's Tariff On-Bill Proposal Discussion that SCE can present a joint TOB Proposal (as further discussed in Section 5.5.4) in this proceeding within $\frac{180270}{270}$ days after the issuance of this decision.